Sibu: Kingdom of Sarawak (Brooke administration)

-James Brooke began his rule of Sarawak (present day Kuching) in 1841 after he obtained the territory from the Bruneian Empire.
-In 1853, Sarawak has expanded its territory to include the Sibu region.
-Sibu was a small village with several shop-houses.
-Such shophouses were built with atap roofs with wooden walls and floors.
-The earliest inhabitants of Sibu were the Melanau people, followed by the Iban and Malay people in the 1850s.
-Sibu Fort (Fort Brooke), which was built by Rajah Brooke in 1862, was located at the present day Channel Road in Sibu.
-It served as an administrative centre for the Brooke government in Sibu.
+James Brooke assumed control of Sarawak, now known as Kuching, in 1841 after acquiring the territory from the Bruneian Empire.
+In 1853, Sarawak expanded its borders to incorporate the Sibu region, which at the time was a small village characterised by shophouses constructed with atap roofs, wooden walls, and floors.

+The earliest inhabitants of Sibu were the Melanau people, followed by the influx of Iban and Malay communities in the 1850s.
+Rajah Brooke, in 1862, oversaw the construction of Sibu Fort (commonly referred to as Fort Brooke), strategically situated at present-day Channel Road in Sibu.
+This fort played a pivotal role as an administrative center for the Brooke government in Sibu.
 However, it was demolished in 1936.
-It was common for the White Rajah to build such forts to stake his territorial claim as well as means of protection.

-The existence of Sibu Fort is proven by historical writings:
+It was customary for the White Rajah to erect such forts to assert territorial claims and provide protection.
+The existence of Sibu Fort is substantiated by historical accounts which described its location and history:

-On 13 May 1870, the fort was attacked by 3,000 Kanowit Dayaks under the leadership of a Dayak chief named Lintong (Mua-ri).
-The Dayaks tried to cut through the door of the fort by using axes but they were later defeated by the Brooke administration.
-According to Sarawak Gazette, on 24 January 1871, there were 60 wooden shops in Sibu.
-In 1873, the third division of Sarawak was created which included the town of Sibu.
+On 13 May 1870, the fort faced an attack by 3,000 Kanowit Dayaks, led by a Dayak chief named Lintong (Mua-ri).
+They attempted to breach the fort's doors with axes but were eventually repelled by the Brooke administration.

+As per records from the Sarawak Gazette on 24 January 1871, Sibu boasted 60 wooden shops.
+In 1873, the town of Sibu was incorporated into the newly created third division of Sarawak.

-The first Chinese arrival in Sibu was in the 1860s.
-A group of Hokkien people built two rows of 40 shophouses around Sibu Fort (Fort Brooke).
-The Hokkien Chinese were a minority at that time, mostly consisting of Kekhs and Min Nan people who were doing business.
-A small number of Chiang Chuan and Amoy people later arrived at Sibu mostly due to commercial interests.
-By 1893, Munan Anak Minggat and his followers arrived in Sibu.
-They built a longhouse at Pulau Kerto, an island at the bend of Rajang River opposite Sibu near the Rajang and Igan rivers.
-He was a loyal war-leader to the Brooke government and helped to quash Iban rebellions around Upper Katibas and Lupar rivers in the 1860s and 1880s.
-In 1903, he was the first Iban to operate a rubber plantation in Kuching.
-He later invested the profits of his rubber plantation to shop-houses and lands in Sibu.
+The first Chinese settlers arrived in Sibu during the 1860s, with a group of Hokkien people constructing two rows of 40 shophouses around Sibu Fort.
+These early Chinese settlers were a minority, primarily consisting of Kekhs and Min Nan individuals engaged in commerce.
+A small number of Chiang Chuan and Amoy people also settled in Sibu for commercial purposes.

+By 1893, Munan anak Minggat and his followers arrived in Sibu, establishing a longhouse on Pulau Kerto, an island at the confluence of the Rajang and Igan rivers near Sibu.
+Munan was a loyal ally to the Brooke government and played a crucial role in suppressing Iban rebellions in the Upper Katibas and Lupar rivers during the 1860s and 1880s.
+In 1903, Munan became the first Iban to operate a rubber plantation in Kuching and subsequently invested the profits in shop-houses and lands in Sibu.

-On 10 February 1889, the town of Sibu was burnt to the ground, which caused a developmental delay.
-The first hospital in Sibu was built by the Brooke government in 1912.
-It was a wooden single-storey building measuring 50 to 60 feet long, with an outpatient department, male and female wards.
-On 8 March 1928, Sibu was again consumed by a great fire.
-However, the Tua Pek Kong Temple remained intact.
-The locals considered this a miracle.
+However, on 10 February 1889, a devastating fire razed the town of Sibu, leading to a setback in its development.
+The first hospital in Sibu was established by the Brooke government in 1912, a wooden single-storey building featuring an outpatient department and male and female wards.

+On 8 March 1928, Sibu faced another significant fire; however, the Tua Pek Kong Temple miraculously survived, earning it local reverence.